Written by Greg Ellifritz

 I teach a lot of women’s self defense classes.
 In almost every class, I have a woman make the statement “I’m not worried.
 I have a big dog.”

 It’s generally accepted that having a dog deters the average criminal and reduces your chance of being victimized.
 But in looking at the cases above, the possession of a dog clearly doesn’t stop all criminal attacks.
+Want some more evidence?
+Take a look at this short video putting family pets to the test.
+The results are not pretty.

 There is a surprising lack of research available regarding exactly how valuable dogs are at preventing crime.
 Almost all the research conducted deals only with the crime of burglary (theft from an unoccupied house).
 Here is an example: